 This exhibition and the associated programme is kindly supported by; The WM Mann Foundation, The Hope Scott Trust, Glasgow Visual Artists Award, Glasgow City Heritage Trust, Scottish Football Museum Hampden and Glasgow Sculpture Studios.

 While we take every opportunity to ensure the details for The Failing Light but Polmadie Shines are accurate, we always advise that you contact the event organiser before setting out for the event to avoid disapointment.
+All information (whether in text or photographs) is given in good faith but should not be relied upon as being a statement of representation or fact.

 Looking to reach new customers?
 We offer a variety of advertising options with prices starting from just £30 per month!